Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Theoretical results

 Let $f(\vx)=\nicefrac{r(\vx)}{r'(\vx)}$ and $g(\vt)=\nicefrac{o'(\vt)}{o(\vt)}$.
 Applying \Eqref{eq:thm1_edge_equal} to the path $v_{\va_1} \rightarrow v_{\va_2}\rightarrow \cdots \rightarrow v_{a_n}$, we obtain $g(\vs)=g(\vt)$.
 Given that $\vs$ and $\vt$ are selected arbitrarily, we have $g(\vt)=\text{constant}$ for all bias factors $\vt$.
 Since $f(\vx)=g(\vt)$ holds for all $(\vx, \vt)\in\mathcal D$ according to \Eqref{eq:thm1_click_equal}, $f(\vx)$ is also constant.

-\textbf{Step 2.} We then prove the "only if" part: assume that the relevance is identifiable, prove that $G$ is connected.
-We prove this by contradiction: Given a disconnected IG $G$, our goal is to prove that the ranking model is unidentifiable.
+\textbf{Step 2.} We then prove the "only if" part: assume that the relevance is identifiable, and prove that $G$ is connected.
+We prove this by contradiction: Given a disconnected IG $G$, our goal is to prove that the ranking model is unidentifiable, by showing that we can construct two click models such that the click probabilities are equal, yet the inside relevance models differ.